Nicaragua: Immigration

 Relative to its population, Nicaragua has not experienced large waves of immigration.
 The number of immigrants in Nicaragua, from other Latin American countries or other countries, never surpassed 1% of its total population before 1995.
 The 2005 census showed the foreign-born population at 1.2%, having risen a mere 0.06% in 10 years.

 In the 19th century, Nicaragua experienced modest waves of immigration from Europe.
 In particular, families from Germany, Italy, Spain, France and Belgium immigrated to Nicaragua, particularly the departments in the Central and Pacific region.

-Also present is a small Middle Eastern-Nicaraguan community of Syrians, Armenians, Jewish Nicaraguans, and Lebanese people in Nicaragua.
+Also present is a small Middle Eastern-Nicaraguan community of Syrians, Armenians, Jewish Nicaraguans, and Lebanese in Nicaragua.
 This community numbers about 30,000.
 There is an East Asian community mostly consisting of Chinese.
 The Chinese Nicaraguan population is estimated at 12,000.
 The Chinese arrived in the late 19th century but were unsubstantiated until the 1920s.

 Diaspora

-The Civil War forced many Nicaraguans to start lives outside of their country.
+The Nicaraguan Revolution forced many Nicaraguans to start lives outside of their country.
 Many people emigrated during the 1990s and the first decade of the 21st century due to the lack of employment opportunities and poverty.
 The majority of the Nicaraguan Diaspora migrated to the United States and Costa Rica.
 Today one in six Nicaraguans live in these two countries.

 The diaspora has seen Nicaraguans settling around in smaller communities in other parts of the world, particularly Western Europe.
 Small communities of Nicaraguans are found in France, Germany, Italy, Spain, Norway, Sweden and the United Kingdom.
 Communities also exist in Australia and New Zealand.
 Canada, Brazil and Argentina host small groups of these communities.
 In Asia, Japan hosts a small Nicaraguan community.

 Due to extreme poverty at home, many Nicaraguans are now living and working in neighboring El Salvador, a country that has the US dollar as its currency.